Providers can offer discounted early childhood education and care (ECEC) to some employees without reducing their Child Care Subsidy (CCS).

 How to report the discount

-• you must report the discounted fee in session reports
+You must report the following in session reports and statements of entitlement:

 Scenarios